Defect versus defect: stationary states of single file marching in periodic landscapes with road blocks: Mean-field theory for the stationary density profiles

 For an explicit solution for the HD-HD-HD phase, we again consider (\ref{rho1-sol}) and note that if $n=1$, unsurprisingly $\rho_1=1$ is a solution, which in turn means $\rho_2=1$ and $\rho_3=1$, i.e., a completely filled up system.
 Thus, when the system is nearly filled and all of $T_1,T_2,T_3$ are in their HD phases, we should accept that particular solution in (\ref{rho1-sol}) which smoothly reaches unity when $n\rightarrow 1$.
 Which of the two solutions in (\ref{rho1-sol}) will satisfy this property depends on the signs of $A,\,B$.

 Similar to the LD-LD-LD phase, the point defect has no macroscopic effect on the stationary densities.
-Instead, one has a local valley of vanishing width in the thermodynamic limit and a depth $h'=(1-n)(1-p)/p$, such that at $x=0$, the density is $\rho_1-h'$.
-Steady state density profiles in the HD-HD-HD phase with $n=0.8, p=0.2,\,q=0.45$ and $n=0.8, p=0.15,\,q=0.6$ with a system size $L=9000$ and $\epsilon_1=\epsilon_2=1/3$ are shown in Fig.~\ref{hd-plot}.
+Instead, one has a local dip of depth $h'$, with vanishing width in the thermodynamic limit, where $h'=(1-\rho_1)(1-p)/p$, such that at $x=0$, the density is $\rho_1-h'$.
+Steady state density profiles in the HD-HD-HD phase with $n=0.8, p=0.2,\,q=0.45$ and $n=0.8, p=0.15,\,q=0.6$ with a system size $L=9000$ and $\epsilon_1=\epsilon_2=1/3$ are shown in {Fig.~\ref{hd-plot} (top) and Fig.~\ref{hd-plot} (bottom) respectively}.
 Good agreement between MFT and MCS results are observed.